kkvero/elements_of_leetcode/docs/source/index.rst

    contain the root `toctree` directive.

-Elements of Leetcode - Python solutions explained
+ELEMENTS OF LEETCODE - Python solutions explained
 =================================================

 These learning materials aim to provide explanations to basic algorithms in